AnimeNL/rest-api/README.md

 Ensure that the `APP_ENV` is set to `prod` in the event that you are setting up a production environment, otherwise you might expose your credentials.

 **Important!** Do **not** under **any circumstance** run **any** Doctrine command.

+### Working with the API
+Getting started with the API is easy, simply navigate to the hostname you've configured in your webserver and you will be presented with a fully fledged documentation.

+Some endpoints and properties may require authentication, documentation for this is pending (and so is the authentication itself.)